fivetran/dbt_mixpanel/README.md

     sessionization_inactivity: number_of_minutes # ex: 100
 ```

-#### Session Trailing Window
+#### Session Pass-Through Columns
-Events can sometimes come late.
-For example, events triggered on a mobile device that is offline will be sent to Mixpanel once the device reconnects to wifi or a cell network.
-This makes sessionizing a bit trickier, as the sessions model (and all final models in this package) is materialized as an incremental table.

-Therefore, to avoid requiring a full refresh to incorporate these delayed events into sessions, the package by default re-sessionizes the most recent 3 hours of events on each run.
-To change this, add the following variable to your `dbt_project.yml` file:
+By default, the `mixpanel_sessions` model will contain the following columns from `mixpanel_event`:
+- `people_id`: The ID of the user
+- `device_id`: The ID of the device they used in this session
+- `event_frequencies`: A JSON of the frequency of each `event_type` in the session

+To pass through any additional columns from the events table to `mixpanel_sessions`, add the following variable to your `dbt_project.yml` file.
+The value of each field will be pulled from the first event of the session.

 ```yml
 # dbt_project.yml